 - In the search box that is now displayed start typing “Flatter Files.”

 - Once the Flatter Files entry is displayed hover over the entry and click the 3 dots on the right hand side of the entry.

 - This will display the menu shown below.

-- Return to the Home filter in the menu and you should now see the Flatter Files tile listed.
+- Click the back button in the menu and you should now see Flatter Files listed in the primary menu.

-- To access Flatter Files, simply click the tile and you will be automatically logged into Flatter Files and the web application will be loaded.
+- To access Flatter Files, simply click the Flatter Files icon and you will be automatically logged into Flatter Files and the web application will be loaded.

 This tutorial is now complete.
 Your account should now be integrated with your Office 365 account such that users will login to Flatter Files using their Office 365 credentials.